Richard G. Kopf

 Richard George Kopf (December 1, 1946 – January 17, 2025) was a United States district judge of the United States District Court for the District of Nebraska.

 Background

-Kopf received his Bachelor of Arts degree from Kearney State College (now the University of Nebraska at Kearney) in 1969, where he was a member of Phi Kappa Tau fraternity.
+Kopf received his Bachelor of Arts degree from Kearney State College in 1969, where he was a member of Phi Kappa Tau fraternity.
 He received his Juris Doctor from the University of Nebraska College of Law in 1972.
 He was a law clerk for Judge Donald Roe Ross of the United States Court of Appeals for the Eighth Circuit for two years following law school and then entered private practice in Lexington, Nebraska.
 In 1984, he served as counsel for the State of Nebraska in the impeachment of the Nebraska Attorney General.

 Kopf died on January 17, 2025, at the age of 78.

 Federal judicial service

 Kopf served as a United States magistrate judge of the United States District Court for the District of Nebraska from 1987 to 1992.

 Kopf was nominated by President George H. W. Bush on April 7, 1992, to a seat on the United States District Court for the District of Nebraska vacated by Judge Warren Keith Urbom.
 He was confirmed by the United States Senate on May 21, 1992, and received commission on May 26, 1992.
 He served as chief judge from 1999 to 2004.
 He assumed senior status on December 1, 2011.